ViRGIS-Team/gdal-upm/README.md

 | iOS                 | Not Yet | Not Yet |  --  |
 | WebGL.              | Never   | Never   |  --  |

-> NOTE 1 - the UWP architecture has currently only been tested as far as a successful build and not as far as deploying an application - since I do not have the time or resources to do that.
+> NOTE 1 - The UWP architecture has currently only been tested as far as a successful build and not as far as deploying an application - since I do not have the time or resources to do that.
 If you have successfully deployed an app then please raise an issue to say so.
 Thanks.

-> NOTE 2 - The package architecture should in principle be able to support Android and iOS architectures in the future but this has not been implemented.
+> NOTE 2 - The package architecture should, in principle, be able to support Android and iOS architectures in the future but this has not been implemented.
 Yet.

 > NOTE 3 - the package architecture will never be able to support the WebGL player - since it relies on native dlls.